siddhipatel911/siddhipatel911/README.md

 I'm a first-year Computer Engineering student at the University of Waterloo.

-I like building interactive projects that combine logic, visuals, and user experience — especially games and tools that feel satisfying to use.
+I like building interactive projects that combine logic, visuals, and user experience, especially games and tools that feel satisfying to use.

 I'm actively interested in:
 - Software development